patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/search-input/search-input.md

 id: Search input
 section: components
 ---
-**Search input** is a type of input field.
-It can be used for various cases including search, find or filter.
-See [filter documentation](/guidelines/filters) for more information on using search input as a filter.
+A **search input** is a type of input field that can be user to search, find, or filter.
+See [filter guidelines](/guidelines/filters) for more information on using search input as a filter.

 ## Usage
 Use a search input when you want to either filter down or locate values from a dataset that match an inputted value.